kaycebasques/biodigitaljazz/systemantics.rst

 *working simple system* to *working complex system* takes place is not known.
 Few areas offer greater potential reward for truly first-rate research."

 **A Complex System Designed From Scratch Never Works**.
-The League Of Nations.
+E.g. the League of Nations.

 **In Complex Systems, Malfunction And Total Nonfunction May Not Be Detectable For Long Periods, If Ever**.
 "It would seem reasonable to suppose that...